taurus-org/taurus/doc/source/tep/TEP18.md

 PyQt4 has been deprecated and unsupported for quite some time.

-Support for Qt is going to be dropped in debian buster (freeze coming in Jan2019) and packages depending on Qt4 will be dropped.
+Support for Qt4 is going to be dropped in debian buster (freeze coming in Jan2019) and packages depending on Qt4 will be dropped.
 A release critical bug on taurus is already pending (see [taurus_bug])